 Plan Your Schedule

-UD advisors don’t just help you plan courses for next semester; we help you make plans to reach your goals for your undergraduate education at IU Bloomington.
-Use your iGPS Plan along with the resources below to sketch out the courses or requirements you would like to complete each term.
+Academic advisors don’t just help you plan courses for next semester; we help you make plans to reach your goals for your undergraduate education at IU Bloomington.
+Use your Stellic Planner along with the resources below to sketch out the courses or requirements you would like to complete each term.

 Academic Bulletins are official publications of each degree-granting school or division.
 They provide a comprehensive guide to the policies, procedures and requirements for all majors, minors or certificate programs offered through that school or division.
 Academic Bulletins also include descriptions for all courses offered through the school or division.